SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

 Through my studies and projects, I have developed skills in Large Language Models, Generative AI, Data Engineering, and Data Analytics.
 I am eager to start my career and learn from experienced teams.

+I am fascinated by the ability of machines to learn from data and uncover patterns that assist us in making data-driven decisions.
+My ideal role involves applying math to develop models/algorithms, analyze data patterns, understand model interpretability, build LLMs, and code data pipelines.

 I am seeking full-time roles and craving challenging opportunities to contribute effectively and grow personally and professionally in an employee-friendly environment.

 &nbsp;